search icon

 • Hedging against volatility

-These benefits make diversifying your portfolio attractive not only because of the risk reduction aspects but also because of the potential economic gains.
-Whether you manage your own money or have an outside money manager working with you, be sure to consider and discuss diversification strategies.
+These benefits make diversifying a portfolio attractive not only because of the risk reduction aspects but also because of the potential economic gains.
+Whether someone manages their own money or has an outside money manager working with them, it’s prudent to consider and discuss diversification strategies.

 Diversification Disadvantages

-Despite its many benefits, there are some potential downsides to diversifying your assets.
-If your portfolio has many diverse assets it can become expensive and time-consuming to manage them.
+Despite its many benefits, there are some potential downsides to diversifying assets.
+If a portfolio has many diverse assets, it can become expensive and time-consuming to manage them.
 Buying, selling, and keeping track of reporting different assets in different markets on different exchanges involves more transaction fees and, often, higher broker commissions.
 And as Sir Isaac Newton is reported to have once said, “What goes up, must come down.”
-Meaning, that while diversification can increase your return on your investment, the spread-out strategies often significantly temper your potential reward as well.
+Meaning, that while diversification can increase the potential return on investment, the spread-out strategies often significantly temper the potential reward as well.

 Diversification: Summary